Cesar-Segura/Course-Projects/README.md

 # Course-Projects
-Contains the best projects I worked on in CPSC 112
+Contains a couple of the projects I worked on in CPSC 112

 There are two separate projects in this repository: